gruntwork-io/docs/docs/2.0/docs/accountfactory/concepts/index.md

 # Gruntwork Account Factory

-Gruntwork Account Factory allows you to vend new AWS accounts with best practice account baselines.
+Gruntwork Account Factory provides a streamlined approach to o creating AWS accounts with pre-configured best practice baselines.

-For enterprise customers, new accounts can be created with their own delegated Infrastructure as Code repositories automatically when vending accounts.
-This allows a central platform team to automate the process by which new AWS accounts are created, and delegation of select infrastructure management to particular teams.
+Enterprise customers benefit from the creation of dedicated Infrastructure as Code repositories for new accounts as part of the vending process..
+Central platform teams can automate AWS account creation and efficiently delegate infrastructure management responsibilities to individual teams, ensuring scalability and autonomy.

-This allows developer teams to self-service deploy their own infrastructure within the bounds of IAM roles controlled in a dedicated access control repository, allowing for a combination of least privilege access to AWS resources and self-service infrastructure deployment.
+This approach empowers developer teams to self-service deploy infrastructure within the confines of IAM roles managed in a centralized access control repository.
+The result is a combination of least privilege access to AWS resources and flexible, self-service infrastructure deployment

-Gruntwork Account Factory is built on top of Gruntwork Pipelines.
-New account requests are tracked in git as IaC, triggering Terragrunt plans and applies to provision and baseline the new account.
-This allows the provisioning of new AWS accounts to be proposed and reviewed in the same way as any other infrastructure change, via pull requests.
+Gruntwork Account Factory is built on the foundation of Gruntwork Pipelines.
+Account creation requests are tracked in Git as Infrastructure as Code (IaC), triggering Terragrunt plans and applies to provision and baseline the accounts.
+By following this approach, account provisioning adheres to the same review process as other infrastructure changes, leveraging pull requests for collaboration and validation.

 ## Account baselines

-When provisioning new accounts, Gruntwork Account Factory doesn't just provision new AWS accounts, but also provisions a set of customizable baseline resources within those AWS accounts that make them ready to use for production workloads immediately.
+Gruntwork Account Factory does more than create AWS accounts—it also provisions a set of customizable baseline resources to prepare accounts for immediate use in production workloads.

-These baselines include things like:
+These baselines include:

-1. Best practice security settings for services like [GuardDuty](https://aws.amazon.com/guardduty/), [SecurityHub](https://aws.amazon.com/security-hub/) and [Macie](https://aws.amazon.com/macie/).
+1. Security configurations for services such as [GuardDuty](https://aws.amazon.com/guardduty/), [SecurityHub](https://aws.amazon.com/security-hub/), and [Macie](https://aws.amazon.com/macie/), following best practices.
-2. Best practice networking configurations for [AWS VPCs](https://aws.amazon.com/vpc/).
+2. Networking configurations aligned with best practices for [AWS VPCs](https://aws.amazon.com/vpc/).
-3. Best practice IAM roles for least privilege access to manage AWS resources in CI/CD via [GitHub OIDC](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+3. IAM roles designed for least privilege access, enabling CI/CD pipelines to manage AWS resources using [GitHub OIDC](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ## White glove support

-Enterprise customers can expect white glove support in customizing their account baselines and vending process to meet their specific requirements.
-This includes:
+Enterprise customers benefit from tailored white glove support to customize account baselines and the vending process according to their needs.
+This support includes:

-1. Customizing the security configurations of the account baseline, and support in validating CIS compliance on day one.
+1. Adjusting security configurations within the account baseline and ensuring compliance with frameworks like CIS from the outset.
-2. Customizing the networking configurations of the account baseline, and support for [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) configurations, including setup of network inspection appliances, like [AWS Network Firewall](https://aws.amazon.com/network-firewall/).
+2. Modifying networking configurations in the account baseline, including support for [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) setups and integration of network inspection appliances like [AWS Network Firewall](https://aws.amazon.com/network-firewall/).
-3. Customizing the access control for delegated infrastructure management repositories, automatically granting particular teams access to manage their Infrastructure as Code for newly vended accounts.
+3. Customizing access control for delegated infrastructure management repositories, automatically assigning specific teams the necessary permissions to manage IaC for newly created accounts.